pallavi300/Todo-App/README.md

 # TODO Application

-The Todo application helps users manage tasks efficiently by providing features like task creation, updating, deletion, search, pagination, and drag-and-drop functionality, enhancing productivity and providing a seamless experience.
+The Todo application helps users manage tasks efficiently by providing features like task creation, updating, deletion, search, pagination, drag-and-drop functionality, and a secure login system, enhancing productivity and providing a seamless experience.

 ## Features